 Queries are routed to a tablet via a VTGate server.

-rdonly - A MySQL replica that cannot be promoted to master.
+rdonly - A MySQL replica that cannot be promoted to primary.
 Conventionally, these are used for background processing jobs, such as taking backups, dumping data to other systems, heavy analytical queries, MapReduce, and resharding.

 backup - A tablet that has stopped replication at a consistent snapshot, so it can upload a new backup for its shard.
 After it finishes, it will resume replication and return to its previous type.